calogica/calogica.com/_posts/2018-05-01-warehouse-location-julia.md

 mathjax: true
 ---

+{: .notice--info}
+This post has been upgraded to use Julia 1.1 and JuMP 0.19.

 ## Location of Warehouses

 This is based on _Example 5.1 (Location of Warehouses)_ from [Applied Linear Programming](https://www.wiley.com/en-us/Applied+Integer+Programming%3A+Modeling+and+Solution-p-9780470373064){:target="_blank"}

 A firm has 5 distribution centers and we want to determine which subset of these should serve as a site for a warehouse.
 The goal is the build a minimum number of warehouses that can cover all distribution centers so that every warehouse is within 10 miles of each distribution center.